Alphaalimamy/IntelligentMobile/README.md

 # IntelligentMobile
 ## Hello Constraint Homework- Solution Code

-The Hello Toast app is a simple app that consists of two button elements and one TextView.
+The Hello Contraint app consists of three buttons  and one TextView.
 When the user taps the first button, it displays a short message (a Toast) on the screen.<br>
 Tapping the second button increases a "click" counter displayed in the TextView, which starts at zero.

 ## Pre-requisites